Peckness of Edge Posets: Common Cover Transitive Actions

-Next, we look at linear automorphisms of octahedra.
-Let $G$ be the group of linear automorphisms of the n-octahedron, embedded inside $\mathbb R^n$, whose vertices are located at $\pm e_i$, where $e_1,\ldots e_n$ are the standard basis vectors of $\mathbb R^n$.
-Then, the action of $G$ on the octahedron induces an action of $G$ on the $2n$ vertices of the octahedron, and hence on $B_{2n}$.
+Next we look at linear automorphisms of octahedra.
+Let $G$ be the group of linear automorphisms of the n-octahedron whose vertices are located at $\pm e_i$, where $e_1,\ldots e_n$ are the standard basis vectors of $\mathbb R^n$.
+Then the action of $G$ on the octahedron induces an action of $G$ on the $2n$ vertices of the octahedron, and hence on $B_{2n}$.

-\begin{prop} The induced action of the group of linear automorphisms of the $n$-octahedron on $B_{2n}$ is CCT. \end{prop} \begin{proof} It is simple to see that the group of linear automorphisms of the n-octahedron is the hyperoctahedral group, since it is generated by the permutation matrices, together with the matrix $A$ with $A_{1,1} = -1,A_{i,i} = 1,A_{j,k} = 0$ where $i \neq 1, j \neq k$.\footnote{The hyperoctahedral group is commonly denoted by $B_n$, since it is the type $B$ Coxeter group.
-We do not use this notation here to avoid confusing it with the boolean algebra.} It is well known that they hyperoctahedral group can be written as $S_2 \wr S_n$.
+\begin{prop} The induced action of the group of linear automorphisms of the $n$-octahedron on $B_{2n}$ is CCT. \end{prop} \begin{proof} It is simple to see that the group of linear automorphisms of the n-octahedron is the hyperoctahedral group, since it is generated by the permutation matrices together with the matrix $A$, where $A_{1,1} = -1,A_{i,i} = 1$, and $A_{j,k} = 0$ for $i \neq 1, j \neq k$.\footnote{The hyperoctahedral group is commonly denoted by $B_n$, since it is the type $B$ Coxeter group.
+We do not use this notation here to avoid confusing it with the boolean algebra.} It is well known that the hyperoctahedral group can be written as $S_2 \wr S_n$.
 Then, by Proposition ~\ref{prop:wreath_preservation}, it follows that $S_2 \wr S_n$ is CCT. \end{proof}

-\begin{rem} Let us give a brief recap of which linear automorphisms of polytopes are known to induce actions on $B_n$ which are CCT.
-First, by the above lemmas, for octahedra and simplices, the induced action is CCT.
-By Proposition \ref{prop:cover_transitive_building_blocks} and Proposition \ref{prop:iff_dihedral_cct} the linear automorphism group of an $n$-gon induces a CCT action on $B_n$ if and only if one of $n\in \{1,p,2p\}$ for $p$ a prime.
-Additionally, computers have verified that automorphisms of the 3-cube, with vertices at $(\pm 1,\pm 1,\pm 1)$ induces a CCT action.
-It is still unknown whether the linear automorphisms of $n$-cubes is CCT for $n> 3$, and also whether the remaining five exceptional regular polytopes (namely the dodecahedron and icosahedron in $\mathbb R^3$ as well as the $24$-cell, $120$-cell, and $600$-cell polytopes in $\mathbb R^4$) induce CCT actions.
+\begin{rmk} Let us give a brief recap of which linear automorphisms of polytopes are known to induce actions on $B_n$ which are CCT.
+First, by the above lemmas, the induced action is CCT for octahedra and simplices.
+By Proposition \ref{prop:cover_transitive_building_blocks} and Remark \ref{rem:iff_dihedral_cct}, the linear automorphism group of an $n$-gon induces a CCT action on $B_n$ if and only if $n\in \{1,p,2p\}$ for $p$ a prime.
+Additionally, using python code, we have verified that automorphisms of the 3-cube with vertices at $(\pm 1,\pm 1,\pm 1)$ induces a CCT action.
+It is still unknown whether the linear automorphism groups of $n$-cubes are CCT for $n> 3$, and also whether the remaining five exceptional regular polytopes (namely the dodecahedron and icosahedron in $\mathbb R^3$, and the $24$-cell, $120$-cell, and $600$-cell polytopes in $\mathbb R^4$) induce CCT actions.
 These questions are repeated in Question \ref{question:cube_cct} and Question \ref{question:exceptional_polytopes_cct}.